ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg OCLayerConfig on: a sequence of OCG :data:`xref` numbers which should be set to ON when this layer gets activated.
 All OCGs not listed here will be set to OFF.

-  .. method:: SwitchLayer(int config, int asDefault = 0)
+  .. method:: SwitchLayer(int config, int asDefault: 0)

     Switch to a document view as defined by the optional layer's configuration number.
 This is temporary, except if established as default.

     :arg int number: config number as returned by :meth:`Document.layer_configs`.
-    :arg int asDefault: make this the default configuration.
+    :arg bool as_default: make this the default configuration.

     Activates the ON / OFF states of OCGs as defined in the identified layer.
-If *as_default=True*, then additionally all layers, including the standard one, are merged and the result is written back to the standard layer, and **all optional layers are deleted**.
+If *asDefault=1*, then additionally all layers, including the standard one, are merged and the result is written back to the standard layer, and **all optional layers are deleted**.

-  .. method:: AddOcg(string name, int config = -1, bool on = true, string intent = null, string usage = null)
+  .. method:: AddOcg(string name, int config: -1, bool on: true, string intent: null, string usage: null)

     Add an optional content group.
 An OCG is the most important unit of information to determine object visibility.
 For a PDF, in order to be regarded as having optional content, at least one OCG must exist.

-    :arg str name: arbitrary name.
+    :arg string name: arbitrary name.
 Will show up in supporting PDF viewers.
     :arg int config: layer configuration number.
 Default -1 is the standard configuration.
     :arg bool on: standard visibility status for objects pointing to this OCG.
-    :arg str,list intent: a string or list of strings declaring the visibility intents.
+    :arg string intent: a string or list of strings declaring the visibility intents.
 There are two PDF standard values to choose from: "View" and "Design".
 Default is "View".
 Correct **spelling is important**.
-    :arg str usage: another influencer for OCG visibility.
+    :arg string usage: another influencer for OCG visibility.
 This will become part of the OCG's `/Usage` key.
 There are two PDF standard values to choose from: "Artwork" and "Technical".
 Default is "Artwork".
 Please only change when required.

     :returns: :data:`xref` of the created OCG.
 Use as entry for `oc` parameter in supporting objects.

     .. note:: Multiple OCGs with identical parameters may be created.
 This will not cause problems.
 Garbage option 3 of :meth:`Document.save` will get rid of any duplicates.

-  .. method:: SetOCMD(OCMD ocmd = null, int xref = 0, int[] ocgs = null, string policy = null, dynamic[] ve = null)
+  .. method:: SetOCMD(OCMD ocmd: null, int xref: 0, int[] ocgs: null, string policy: null, dynamic[] ve: null)

     Create or update an :data:`OCMD`, **Optional Content Membership Dictionary.**

+    :arg OCMD ocmd: :data:`OCMD`
     :arg int xref: :data:`xref` of the OCMD to be updated, or 0 for a new OCMD.
     :arg list ocgs: a sequence of :data:`xref` numbers of existing :data:`OCG` PDF objects.
     :arg str policy: one of "AnyOn" (default), "AnyOff", "AllOn", "AllOff" (mixed or lower case).
-    :arg list ve: a "visibility expression".
+    :arg dynamic[] ve: a "visibility expression".
 This is a list of arbitrarily nested other lists -- see explanation below.
 Use as an alternative to the combination *ocgs* / *policy* if you need to formulate more complex conditions.

     :rtype: int
     :returns: :data:`xref` of the OCMD.
-Use as `oc=xref` parameter in supporting objects, and respectively in :meth:`Document.set_oc` or :meth:`Annot.set_oc`.
+Use as `oc=xref` parameter in supporting objects, and respectively in :meth:`Document.SetOC` or :meth:`Annot.SetOC`.

     .. note::